 However, other products of Microsoft such as Dynamics 365 Remote Assist may be using a similar technology (protected by US’599) as it allows people to collaborate virtually (although a detailed analysis will help in confirming the complete overlap/threat).

 Next, we have IBM.
 If we talk about IBM, it is not yet on VIT’s target list.
 But it could be.

 You see, IBM has been working on virtual reality systems for quite some time now.

 For example, IBM Watson’s VR Speech Sandbox is a VR technology for powering a conversational interface using two Watson services: Speech-to-text and Conversation.
 The company has made it available for any VR developer to use in their own VR experience.

 Further, IBM’s new AI business platform, The Weather Company, utilizes mixed reality across its media channels for combining user education with training and entertainment.

 So, it’s possible that IBM might be using the technology secured by US’599.
 A deep analysis will confirm the complete overlap.

 It is easy to get the first list of probable licensees using BoS.
-Like we have described in this case.
+As we have described in this case.

 These were just some insights that our BOS tool suggested in this case.
-If you want to get similar insights directly in your inbox, fill the form below.
-Or if you are interested to try out BOS for your patent to discover interesting revenue-generating insights, just send us a message here.
+Fill the form below to try out BOS for your patent and discover interesting revenue-generating insights.

 Authored by: Rohit Sood, Infringement.